ecarlstrom/discordbot/README.md

 - The `!play <item to play>` is the command to initiate playback.
 This command accepts YouTube links (in either youtube.com or youtu.be formats) and can also play a search term.
 Note that the search term is the first result so specificity is helpful; `!play Debussy Arabesque No. 1` is considerably more likely to return the desired result than `!play arabeseque`.

-- The `!queue` command shows a list of currently queued songs in the order they will be played, with the currently playing song highlighted at the top.
+- The `!queue/q` command shows a list of currently queued songs in the order they will be played, with the currently playing song highlighted at the top.

 - The `!reboot` command reboots the bot in the event of any issues or changes.
 This command can only be used with sufficient server privileges, so most users will not have access to it.